feltcoop/svelte-mutable-store/README.md

 	const data = [[someObj, 1]];
 	// `mutable` is the more efficient option; swaps between 2 stable objects refs const a = mutable(new WeakMap(data));
-	// `safeMutable` is slightly less efficient; generates a new reference on every mutation const b = safeMutable(new WeakMap(data));
+	// `safeMutable` is slightly less efficient; creates a new object ref every mutation const b = safeMutable(new WeakMap(data));
 	// `writable` doesn't work in this case with `immutable` enabled const c = writable(new WeakMap(data));